aaronpuchert/logic/doc/language.md

 expressions.
 Expressions are defined recursively as usual, more details can be found in the following sections.
 Theories are lists of nodes, which are simply names (identifiers).
 Nodes with just a name can be understood as declarations.
-It is also possible to give an expression for a node, i.e. a definition.
+It is also possible to give a definition for a node, i.e. an expression.

 ## Types ##
 Expressions and nodes are statically typed.
 There are a few built-in types:

 	<type> := type | statement | rule

-It is also possible to define your own types anywhere in a theory.
-Nodes of a certain type are then declared via:
+You can also declare your own types anywhere in a theory:

-	<node> := (<type> <type-name>)
+	<node> := (type <type-name>)
 	<type> |= <type-name>

 While these types are all atomic, there are also compound types to describe